killbill/killbill-analytics-plugin/src/main/resources/reports/invoice_aging/README.md

 # Invoice Aging Report

-Displays customer invoice balances by aging buckets in both original currency and USD, along with invoice and account details.
+This report lists all customer invoice aging with remaining balances, breaking them into standard aging buckets and converting amounts to USD for easy comparison.

 The snapshot view is: `v_report_invoice_aging`

 ## Prerequisites

-Run stored proc
+This report requires the `analytics_currency_conversion` table to be populated.
+See [insertMonthlyCurrencyConversionRates.ddl](../utils/insertMonthlyCurrencyConversionRates.ddl)

-## Report Configuration
+## Report Creation

 ```
 curl -v \